Top 8 ESG Mutual Funds for Responsible Investors in 2023

 Takeaway

-While ESG-focussed companies have seen remarkable growth in return over the long-term, have also proven more resilient during market contractions than other stocks on the S&P 500 index.
+While ESG-focused companies have seen remarkable growth in return over the long term, they have also proven more resilient during market contractions than other stocks on the S&P 500 index.

-For beginner ESG investors, index exclusion funds that track the S&P 500 have been proven to deliver strong returns that closely match those of its benchmark.
-With more concern about climate change, social justice issues and governance practices, this sector will continue to grow as these issues become the ‘normalised’ concerns of the global business environment.
+For beginner ESG investors, index exclusion funds that track the S&P 500 have been proven to deliver strong returns that closely match those of their benchmark.
+With more concern about climate change, social justice issues, and governance practices, this sector will continue to grow as these issues become the ‘normalized’ concerns of the global business environment.

 Consider ESG ETFs as an effective method to align investment goals with the transition to sustainability, social equity advancement, and improved corporate governance.